ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

  '[']

 ```
-or this I get the \n and spaces
+???or this I get the \n and spaces???

 ```
 girl= load('just_a_girl.txt')